Starting € 50.00

 OpenType Features

-All OpenType Features included: Access All Alternates, Capital Spacing, Caps to Small Caps, Case Sensitive, Contextual Alternates, Denominator, Discretionary Ligatures, Fractions, Glyph Composition/Decomposition, Kerning, Ligatures, Lining Figures, Localized Forms, Mark to Mark Positioning, Numerators, Old style Figures, Ordinals, Proportional Figures, Scientific Inferiors, Slashed Zero, Small Capitals, Stylistic Alternates, Stylistic Set: Circled figures, Stylistic Set: Expressive German Eszett (Munich Eszett), Stylistic Set: Solid circled figures, Stylistic Set: Tabular Width Set, Subscript, Superscript, Tabular Figures
+All OpenType Features included: Access All Alternates, Capital Spacing, Caps to Small Caps, Case Sensitive, Contextual Alternates, Denominator, Discretionary Ligatures, Fractions, Glyph Composition/Decomposition, Kerning, Ligatures, Lining Figures, Localized Forms, Mark to Mark Positioning, Numerators, Old style Figures, Ordinals, Proportional Figures, Scientific Inferiors, Slashed Zero, Small Capitals, Stylistic Alternates, Stylistic Set: Circled figures, Stylistic Set: Expressive German Eszett (Munich Eszett), Stylistic Set: Smart Typography, Stylistic Set: Solid circled figures, Stylistic Set: Tabular Width Set, Subscript, Superscript, Tabular Figures